vbrh-immalle/HowDoesExcelOpenCsv/README.md

 > For this to work we depend on `git` to encode the text-files correctly on checkout, using the configuration in `.gitattributes`.

-The example-files were encoding using Visual Studio Code's **change file encoding**-feature.
+The example-files were encoded using Visual Studio Code's **change file encoding**-feature.

 - CodePage 1252 (`windows1252` in VSCode, `windows-1252` in git)